prisconapoli/mercury/README.md

 I have designed M3rcury with the following goals:
 - availability: the service should be accessible across Internet, e.g. RESTful API, HTTP + JSON
 - scalability:  should be easy take advantage of additional computational/storage resources, or have many teams of developers that works on different parts of the application
-- reliablility: define a retry policy in case of failures, handle graceful degradation
+- reliability: define a retry policy in case of failures, handle graceful degradation
-- devops friendly: should be easy deploy and monitoring the status of the application
+- operational friendly: should be easy deploy and monitoring the status of the application
 - security: allows connections over https, don't expose private keys

-The first step was define a **mail sending model**, where the process of send an email has been split in a series of steps(or events).
-Look at the image below:
+As first step I defined a model for to describe the process of **send an email**:

 ![alt text][mail_sending_model]

 [mail_sending_model]: https://github.com/prisconapoli/mercury/blob/master/images/mail_model.jpg

-With this model, I've started to investigate what kind of components were required to perform these steps:
+With this model, I moved towards a scratch description of the components required for each steps:
-- validation can be done in the RESTFul API
+- validation can be done by the RESTFul API
 - a dispatcher can select the mail provider and retry in case of failures
-- a task queue can be used to distribute the load, but we need guarantee the built-in persistance
+- a task queue can be used to distribute the load, but we need guarantee the built-in persistency
-- is better to have indipendent workers for every mail service providers, hopefully with many accounts
+- will be nice have many workers for different mail service providers, hopefully with many accounts

 An important goal was design an *observable* system.
 Basically, it should be possible keep track of every decision taken inside the application, and answer questions like:
 - when this email entered the system?
-How much time it taken to delivery it?
+How much time taken to delivery it?
 - why the email has not been delivered to the recipient?
 Was a validation failure?
 Maybe the task queue was down?
-- what are the mail providers choosen by the dispatcher to serve a particular message?
+- what are the mail providers choosed by the dispatcher to serve a particular message?
 - what is the average time spent in the queue?
 - what is the fastest mail provider?
 - what are the failure rates of the mail providers?

-So my decision was include in the API interface also the functionalities to store and retrieve the events for a particular message.
+So my decision was include in the API interface the endpoints to store and retrieve the events for a particular message.

 #### RESTful API